 The latest incarnation of this lens brings a more efficient autofocus system, better image stabilization and ever so slightly better optics.
 The improved image stabilization system is much-needed at the longer focal lengths and although a simple system, works very effectively.

-The lens is built extremely well and although there isn’t any weather sealing and no seal around the lens mount, the lens is solid enough for general use.
+The Canon EF 70-300mm f/4-5.6 IS II USM is built extremely well and although there isn’t any weather sealing and no seal around the lens mount, the lens is solid enough for general use.
 The lens is obviously not perfect, but what it is good at is being a good all-rounder that will produce good results in a variety of conditions.

-If you’re a sports or wildlife photographer who needs a lightweight telephoto lens that can produce good quality images with reasonable optics and price, then this lens is worth checking out.
+If you’re a sports or wildlife photographer who needs a lightweight telephoto lens that can produce good quality images with reasonable optics and price, then the Canon EF 70-300mm f/4-5.6 IS II USM is worth checking out.